wielebenwir/commonsbooking/Readme.md

 3. Open a terminal and run `git clone https://github.com/wielebenwir/commonsbooking`
 4. cd into the directory commonsbooking and run `composer install`
 > This might fail, if you don't have the PHP extension [uopz](https://www.php.net/manual/en/book.uopz.php) installed.
 Try running `composer install --no-dev` if you just quickly want to test a specific branch without installing the extension.
-5. Activate the plugin in the Plugin dashboard
+5. Activate the plugin in the plugins dashboard

 ## Contribute